inshapardaz/RekhtaDownloader/README.md

 3. OutputType

 Specifies the type of output wanted.
 Possible values are `OutputType.Pdf` and `OutputType.Images`.
 In case of Pdf the output will be created in the root folder of application with name same as name of book.
 Images will be stored in a folder with name matching book.

-### Logging

-Given example logs all output to the console.
-If you want to log output to some other destination, extend the [ILogger](src/RekhtaDownloader/ILogger.cs) interface and pass it in the constructor.